anshvnm/Team4/Projects/P1/README.md

   is in the same location and the cookie component is returned.
   - TestPacManValidMoves: Tests that PacMan.get_valid_moves() returns the correct list of valid moves, given an adjacent wall and boundaries.
   - TestGhostValidMoves: Tests that Ghost.get_valid_moves() returns the correct list of valid moves, given an adjacent wall and boundaries.
+  - TestPacManMove: Tests that PacMan can and does move.